Granville County License Hearing Guide

 Granville County DUI License Suspension & ALR Hearing

-**(Disclaimer: This information is for educational purposes only and does not constitute legal advice.
-If you have been arrested for a DUI in Granville County, North Carolina, you should consult with a qualified attorney immediately.)*Being arrested for driving under the influence (DUI) in Granville County, North Carolina, triggers two separate legal processes: a criminal case in court and an administrative license suspension handled by the North Carolina Division of Motor Vehicles (DMV).
-This guide focuses on the administrative process, specifically the license suspension and the opportunity to challenge it at an Administrative License Revocation (ALR) hearing.
+A DUI arrest in Granville County, North Carolina, triggers two separate legal processes: a criminal case in court and an administrative license suspension handled by the North Carolina Division of Motor Vehicles (NCDMV).
+This guide focuses on the administrative process, specifically the license suspension and your right to an Administrative License Revocation (ALR) hearing.
 Understanding this process and acting quickly is crucial to protecting your driving privileges.

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Where to Request: You must request the hearing from the North Carolina Division of Motor Vehicles (DMV).
+• Where to Request: The ALR hearing is requested through the North Carolina Division of Motor Vehicles (NCDMV).

-• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within the 15-day deadline, your driver's license will be automatically suspended.
-There are very limited exceptions to this rule, making it essential to act immediately.
+• What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day timeframe, your license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension